goruck/smart-zoneminder/README.md

 Please see the function's [README](https://github.com/goruck/smart-zoneminder/blob/master/aws-lambda/rekognition-evaluate-labels/README.md) for installation instructions.

 ### Archive S3 Image (s3-archive-image)
-The AWS Lambda function in the s3-archive-image folder uses the evaluated Rekognition labels to move alarm frame images from the S3 upload folder to either the falsepositives folder (no person was found in the image) or the alerts folder (a person was found).
+The AWS Lambda function in the s3-archive-image folder uses the evaluated Rekognition or Tensorflow object detection labels to move alarm frame images from the S3 upload folder to either the falsepositives folder (no person or object was found in the image) or the alerts folder (a person or object was found).

 Please see the function's [README](https://github.com/goruck/smart-zoneminder/blob/master/aws-lambda/s3-archive-image/README.md) for installation instructions.